 Let’s see…first a hotel for the decadent “leisure class” of the 1880s and 90s (well-known for various perversions and excesses peculiar to the idle rich.), then a “Conservatory” for forcing young women into the straight jacket of Victorian manners and morals, then a hospital where God knows how many trusting, ingenuous people came to be relieved of their suffering and hopelessness, only to be betrayed utterly and relieved of their life savings.

 Think this might be a haunted hotel with a few ghosts hanging around?
 Well, a workman who was killed while building the hotel has been seen as well as several patients, from when it was a hospital, a dapper man in white pants, a cat and others.

 Estes Park, Colorado – Built in 1909 by Frelan Oscar Stanley of Stanley Steamer fame (an early steam-powered car) the Stanley was also a product of “nouveau riche” of the early 20th century.
 Built mainly as a resort for wealthy outdoorsman, hunters, and fisherman, it looks the kind of place Teddy Roosevelt would come to after a long days’ worth of hunting.

 The interiors are massive, to say the least.
 Everything is overstated as was the style in those days when America still had a massive inferiority complex and felt it had to make up for the lack of a true aristocracy as enjoyed by the Europeans and English.

 There is something tremendously overbearing about the place.
 One gets the impression of some young, socially inept and recently enriched Texas oilman talking and guffawing much too loudly at some polite, blue-blooded East Coast “old money” dinner party.

 It was in this oppressive, dank atmosphere that Steven King was inspired to write “The Shining”.

-Does it seems like this could be one of those haunted hotels?
+Does it seem like this could be one of those haunted hotels?
 Yah betcha.